Saebos/HomeLab/README.md

    - Looked for suspicious process creation, RDP access, and network traffic

 5. **Lessons Learned**
-   - Every mistake (and there were plenty!) helped me understand more about networking, detection, and how real attackers operate.
+   - Every mistake (and there were quite alot!) helped me understand more about networking, detection, and how real attackers operate in real situations.

 ---